Contact categories of disks: Definition of

 \n {\bf The quiver $Q_{n,e}$.} Let $\qne$ be the oriented quiver whose set of vertices is $V(\qne)=\bne$ and whose set of arrows is $I(\qne)=\{\g \xra{s} \g' ~\mbox{for some}~s\}.$ A path in $\qne$ from $\g$ to $\g'$ is said to be {\em nonzero} if $\Hom(\g,\g')\not=0$ and a nonzero path is denoted by $\g \ra \g'$.
 We define a partial order ``$\leq$" on the set of all nonzero paths: $(\g_1 \ra \g'_1)\leq(\g_2 \ra \g'_2)$ if $\g_1 \ra \g'_1$ can be extended to $\g_2 \ra \g'_2$ in $\qne$.
 The partial order motivates the constructions in Section \ref{section: defn of functor}; see Remarks \ref{rmk diff path} and \ref{rmk beta path}.

-\s The algebra $\rne$ is isomorphic to a quotient of the path algebra $\F\qne$ of $\qne$.
-We refer to \cite{ASS} for an introduction to the representation theory of quivers.
-A particularly nice property of the quiver $\qne$ is that it has no oriented cycles.
-In such a case, \begin{itemize} \item $\rne$ is a finite-dimensional algebra and has finite global dimension. \item $\{(\g)~|~\g\in \bne \}$ is a complete set of primitive orthogonal idempotents in $\rne$. \item $\{P(\g)=\rne (\g) ~|~ \g \in \bne \}$ forms a complete set of non-isomorphic indecomposable projective left $\rne$-modules. \end{itemize}
+\s The finite dimensional algebra $\rne$ is isomorphic to a quotient of the path algebra $\F\qne$ of $\qne$.
+We refer to \cite{ASS} for an introduction to the representation theory of finite dimensional algebras and quivers.
+In particular, by \cite[Section I.4]{ASS}, $\{(\g)~|~\g\in \bne \}$ is a complete set of primitive orthogonal idempotents in $\rne$ and $\{P(\g)=\rne (\g) ~|~ \g \in \bne \}$ forms a complete set of non-isomorphic indecomposable projective left $\rne$-modules.
+A nice property of the finite quiver $\qne$ is that it has no oriented cycles.
+It implies that any simple module has a finite projective resolution.
+Hence the algebra $\rne$ has finite global dimension.

 Define $\tdne$ as the homotopy category of bounded cochain complexes of finitely generated projective left $\rne$-modules.
 By a standard result in homological algebra $\tdne$ is equivalent to the bounded derived category $\mf{D}^b(\rne)$ of finitely generated left $\rne$-modules as triangulated categories.
 The Grothendieck group $K_0(\tdne)$ is isomorphic to $\Z^{\oplus \binom{n}{e}}$.